xlwings/xlwings-server/docs/custom_functions.md

     return obj
 ```

-In the [custom functions examples](https://github.com/xlwings/xlwings-server/blob/main/app/custom_functions/examples.py), you will find a slightly more sophisticated `view` function that allows you to return just the first couple of rows.
+In the [custom functions examples](https://github.com/xlwings/xlwings-server/blob/main/app/custom_functions/examples.py), you will find a slightly more sophisticated `view` function that optionally allows you to return just the first couple of rows.

 If you are looking for functionality similar to how the `xl()` function works in Microsoft's Python in Excel, you can do it as follows: